 Hot-swappable PCB only supports Gateron Double-Rail Magnetic switches.

-The Keychron K2 HE is satisfactory for use with mobile devices and tablets.
-It connects wirelessly via Bluetooth and supports multi-device pairing with up to three devices simultaneously.
-That said, even given its compact layout, it's fairly heavy and has a tall chassis, so it isn't very easy to slip into bags or regularly move between hot desks or around the house.
+The Keychron K HE keyboards are satisfactory for use with mobile devices and tablets.
+They connect wirelessly via Bluetooth and support multi-device pairing with up to three devices simultaneously.
+That said, even the more compact layouts (K2 and K6) are fairly heavy and have a tall chassis, so they aren't very easy to slip into bags or regularly move between hot desks or around the house.

 Great build quality.